James Hamilton, Duke of Châtellerault: Marriage

 In 1544 Arran tried to divorce his wife.
-She seemed to have been suffering of poor mental health.
-Significantly two of their sons, James and Claud, later became insane.
+She seemed to have been suffering from poor mental health.
+Significantly, two of their sons, James and Claud, later became insane.

 An inventory of a chest of Margaret Douglas's clothes includes a purple velvet night gown with gold passementerie lined with red taffeta, a gown of black cloth of gold with gold passementerie lined with black taffeta, and other gowns and kirtles.

 Regent of Scotland

 In 1536, on the death of John Stewart, Duke of Albany, grandson of King James II, Lord Arran, came to be next in line to the throne after the King's descendants.
-Several of the children of the immediate royal family proved to be short-lived, so on the death of King James V on 14 December 1542, the Earl of Arran stood next in line to the Scottish throne after the king's six-day-old daughter Mary, Queen of Scots, for whom Arran was appointed Governor and Protector of Scotland.
-In 1543, supporters of Matthew Stewart, 4th Earl of Lennox, challenged Arran's claim and legitimacy by suggesting that his father's divorce and second marriage were invalid.
+Several of the children of the immediate royal family proved to be short-lived, so on the death of King James V on 14 December 1542, the Earl of Arran stood next in line to the Scottish throne after the king's six-day-old daughter Mary, Queen of Scots.
+Arran was appointed Regent or Governor of Scotland after a meeting in Edinburgh on 3 January 1543.
+Arran consolidated his power base by making gifts of the late king's possessions to his supporters and kinsmen.
+However, in 1543, supporters of Matthew Stewart, 4th Earl of Lennox, challenged Arran's claim and legitimacy by suggesting that his father's divorce and second marriage were invalid.